nikaakin/algorithms/Readme.md

 ### Usage:

-- Open index.ts
+- Open main.ts
 - change `algName` with desirable algorithm and change import path
 - change `algInput` with required input (typescript will help you guess)
 - change `algPath` with path of the desired algorithm
 - run `npm start` and see your output on terminal

-#### test in index.ts by importing function and running like this:
+#### test in main.ts by importing function and running like this:

 ```
  import { algName } from "@/algPath";